wkorando/go-serverless-with-java/STEP9.md

 	{"status":429,"message":"Error: Rate limit exceeded"}
 	```

 4. If we now introduce a 3 seconds pause after each API call, we stick within the rate limit and all calls should be accepted.
-Let's try this by adding a three seconds pause to the command as follows.
-The sleep of 3 seconds can be added as follows:
+Let's try this by adding a three seconds pause.
+This can be done as follows:

 	```bash
 	for i in {3..13}; do curl -H 'x-ibm-client-id: <your_apikey>' -H 'accept: application/json' https://833f4b30.eu-gb.apiconnect.appdomain.cloud/api/ratio?number=$i; sleep 3; done;